appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 ## executeWorkflow()

-The `executeWorkflow()` function serves as a central control unit for executing workflows and marks the starting point of the workflow execution within Appsmith.
-This function allows you to create a workflow logic for execution of tasks.
+The `executeWorkflow()` function acts as a central control unit for executing workflows and marks the starting point of the workflow execution within Appsmith.
+This function allows you to define the workflow logic for execution of tasks.
+It must be present in the _Main_ JS object; if it's not, the workflow will not be executed.

 ### Signature